Since the search engine currently accounts for 70% of all searches, their SEO tools harness the most accurate and comprehensive source of data.

 Carrying out a successful and thorough SEO strategy is challenging if not impossible without performing regular analysis of your site.
 To stay ahead of the curve and competition, use Google Analytics to help you formulate a successful SEO strategy.

 Find Google Analytics and its vast data overwhelming?
-This Google SEO tool presents the data in visual, easy to read reports, and dashboards to help you interpret all the relevant information correctly.
+Google Data Studio is a free data visualisation tool which presents the data in visual, easy to read reports, and dashboards to help you interpret all the relevant information correctly.

 View graphics like colour-coded maps showing the top countries by sessions or graphs to show you how site sessions are trending.

-It integrates with other Google SEO tools, so you can also source data from Google Search Console to ensure your reports are as detailed as possible.
+It integrates with other SEO tools from Google, such as Google Search Console to ensure your reports are as detailed as possible.

 When it comes to putting together a strong keyword strategy, you’ll need a clear idea of some essential stats to guide your strategy.